pyyush/GraphML/README.md

 * After metis and networkx are set up, we can try the scripts.

-* Data files should be stored under './data/' directory.
+* Download and store data files in the same folder as the scripts.

-  For example, the path of Amazon2M data files should be: data/Amazon2M-{G.json, feats.npy, class_map.json, id_map.json}
+  For example, the path of Amazon2M data files should be: ./Amazon2M-{G.json, feats.npy, class_map.json, id_map.json}

 ## Citations:
 [1] Wei-Lin Chiang et al. "Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks"\